Data Ingestion for SearchStax Studio

 Site search refers to the feature on a website that allows users to search for specific content or information within that website.
 It typically involves a search box and search results page, which may display relevant pages, documents, products, or other content based on the user’s search query.
 Site search can improve user experience by helping visitors find what they’re looking for quickly and efficiently.

-SearchStax Studio is our site search solution that makes powerful search easy with best-in-class experience, actionable search insights, self-service marketing tools and quick implementation to accelerate digital transformation projects.
+SearchStax Site Search is our site search solution that makes powerful search easy with best-in-class experience, actionable search insights, self-service marketing tools and quick implementation to accelerate digital transformation projects.

 What is Data Ingest for Site Search?